Toward regular black holes in sixth-derivative gravity: Introduction

-A suggestion that the situation could be different for gravity models with more derivatives was provided in the work~\cite{Holdom:2002xy}, but a systematic study of the models and their solutions remained open.
-Recently, some exact solutions for the Einstein gravity augmented by the six-derivative Goroff--Sagnotti term have been obtained~\cite{Daas:2023axu}.
-While this term can be regarded as a two-loop correction based on the quantization of general relativity~\cite{GorSag1}, it is not the only one at this perturbative order.
-Moreover, taken alone it does not shed light to the features of the solutions of super-renormalizable gravity models, nor does it offer an immediate insight on the singularity problem, as divergent solutions also seem to exist~\cite{Praha2}.
+A suggestion that the situation could be different for gravity models with more derivatives was provided in the work~\cite{Holdom:2002xy}, which reported finding regular solutions, but a systematic study of the models and their solutions remained open.
+Recently, exact solutions for the Einstein gravity augmented by the six-derivative term ${C^{\mu\nu}}_{\al\be} {C^{\al\be}}_{\rh\si} {C^{\rh\si}}_{\mu\nu}$ have been obtained~\cite{Daas:2023axu}.
+While this term can be regarded as a two-loop correction based on the quantization of general relativity~\cite{GorSag12}, it is not the only one at this perturbative order.
+Moreover, taken alone it does not shed light on the features of the solutions of superrenormalizable gravity models, nor does it offer an immediate insight into the singularity problem, as divergent solutions also seem to exist~\cite{Praha2}.

+Exact solutions are also known for the Einsteinian cubic gravity and higher-dimensional quasitopological theories of gravity~\cite{Hennigar:2016gkm,Bueno:2016lrh,Hennigar:2017ego,Hennigar:2017ego,Bueno:2017sui}.
+Both classes of models are based on actions with very specific combinations of higher-derivative terms in order to yield second-order field equations for static spherically symmetric metrics.
+However, owing to the uniqueness of such constructions, their solutions ought to be the exception rather than the rule for higher-derivative gravities.
+For instance, regular black holes have been recently obtained in this framework but only in higher-dimensional theories with an infinite tower of higher-derivative terms~\cite{Bueno:2024dgm,DiFilippo:2024mwm}.

-Our goal in this short paper is to present some results regarding the static spherically symmetric solutions in gravity models defined by actions with up to six derivatives of the metric, especially concerning the occurrence of regular spacetime configurations.
-In the same spirit as~\cite{Stelle15PRD}, our basic assumption is that such higher-derivative action is the relevant one at some energy scale, regardless of whether it is a fundamental theory or an emergent one.
+Our goal in this short paper is to present results regarding the static spherically symmetric vacuum solutions in gravity models defined by actions with up to six derivatives of the metric, especially concerning the occurrence of regular spacetime configurations.
+The basic assumption is that such higher-derivative action is the relevant one at some energy scale, regardless of whether it is a fundamental theory or an emergent one.
 We shall not attempt to discuss the complicated problem of ghosts and stability of the solutions, as this lies beyond the scope of this work.